Heatblur-Simulations/f-4e-manual/src/intro/definitions.md

 # Definitions

-Should an abbreviation, such as DSCG be unclear at any point, look it up in the exhaustive list provided at the [Abbreviations chapter](../abbreviations.md).
+Should an acronym, such as DSCG be unclear at any point, look it up in the exhaustive list provided at the [Abbreviations chapter](../abbreviations.md).

 The following symbology is used throughout this manual.